 Disable unnecessary gutter icons

-With Search Everywhere you can find arbitrary text fragments literally everywhere: in the code, libraries, parts of the UI, settings (by prepending the settings name with
+With Search Everywhere you can find arbitrary text fragments literally everywhere: in your code, libraries, parts of the UI, settings (by prepending the settings name with

 If you start your search query with